nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 email validation to ensure only valid email addresses are accepted.

 6. **Consistent Capitalization of Patient IDs:**
-While NRICs are case-insensitive, HealthSync does not enforce consistent capitalization of patient IDs in the patient list.
+While IDs are case-insensitive, HealthSync does not enforce consistent capitalization of patient IDs in the patient list.
 This is a cosmetic enhancement to maintain uniformity in the application.